51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 See how each extended type includes everything from the ancestor?
 This may seem redudant but it is for readability.
 Other languages don't allow this, but TypeScript does.
-If you don't do it this way you may find it harder to see what the full type's definition looks like.
+If you don't do it this way it is harder to see, at a glance, what the full type structure is.